gidbecxa/gidbecxa/README.md

 - 👋 Hi, I’m @gidbecxa
 - 👀 I’m interested in software development (especially mobile development), artificial intelligence (specifically machine learning).
 I am problem-solving oriented.
-Therefore, my essence as a developer is to innovate and create solutions.
+Therefore, my essence as a tech guy and developer is to innovate and create solutions.
+I am fascinated by automation and the most of development projects I love to take on are those which automate and facilitate work.
-- 🌱 I’m currently improving my skills in more mobile and native cloud development to become as best as possible/
+- 🌱 I’m currently improving my skills in mobile and native cloud development to become as best as possible/
-- 💞️ I’m looking to forward collaborate on Andriod, API, Microservices & Cloud; native projects.
+- 💞️ I’m looking to forward collaborate on Andriod; API & Microservices & native Cloud; and automation projects.
+- I am a reserved and private person, so I might not share my works or projects here excepts when work demands so.
 - 📫 How to reach me:
 gmail: gidbec4yeshua@gmail.com